 What is Unearned Revenue on a Balance Sheet?

 A business balance sheet is used for unearned revenue reports.
 It is an important financial statement that is generated with accounting software.
 The unearned revenue is given under the section of liabilities.

 What Is the Journal Entry for Unearned Revenue?

-Unearned revenue is added in the books as a debit to the cash account or as a credit to the unearned revenue account.
-The credit and debit are the same amounts but each transaction is always recorded in two accounts.
+Unearned revenue is added to the books as a debit to the cash account or as a credit to the unearned revenue account.
+The credit and debit are the same amounts, but each transaction is always recorded in two accounts.

 An adjusting entry is made after the business provides the goods or services.
-The service revenue account will be credit at the same time when the unearned revenue account will be debited.
+The service revenue account will be credited simultaneously after the unearned revenue account is debited.
 Therefore, two business entries are made at the same time.

 For more useful information, browse the resources guide today!